yubozhao/course-v3/docs/deployment_kubernetes_docker.md

 # Save the prediction service to disk for model serving
 service.save()
 ```
+Use BentoML CLI to start a local API model server:

+```bash
+bentoml serve PetClassification:latest
+```

 BentoML automatically process the incoming data into required data format defined in the
 API.
 For the pet classifier BentoService defined above, incoming data will transform to
 fastai `ImageData` object.

-Use BentoML CLI to start a local API model server:

-```bash
-bentoml serve PetClassification:latest
-```

-Make `curl` request in another terminal to get the prediction result:
+Use `curl` request in another terminal to get the prediction result:

 ```bash
 # Replace PATH_TO_TEST_IMAGE_FILE with one of the image from {path_img}